fabianobianchi/devops_test/README.md

 ### SSM Parameter

-A SSM parameter was created to store initial Jenkins password, this feature makes easier and faster to use the app, the original solution require to logon into the instance to find the initial password.
-The password uses securestring to protect it value, only AWS users with access into the SSM can extract the password, I recommend to change the password after the first login.
+A SSM parameter was created to store initial Jenkins password and Jenkins URL address, this feature makes easier and faster to use the app, the original solution require to logon into the instance to find the initial password and find the Load Balance address in AWS console.
+The password uses securestring to protect its value, only AWS users with access into the SSM can extract the password.
+I recommend to change the password after the first login.

 ### Security